Lindau on Lake Constance

 Visitors can relax, picnic, stroll, walk and jog in Lindau’s gardens and parks.
 The Lindenhofpark along the Bavarian Riviera, a stretch of shoreline lined with imposing villas, is particularly fascinating with its vastness, huge old trees and one of the most beautiful views of Lindau Island.
 There is also plenty to discover in the area around Lindau, which is characterised by apple orchards, meadow orchards and vineyards – for example on a cycling or hiking tour, including in the surrounding mountains.
 The Pfänder offers a view of Lindau and the entire region.
 You can take a break with the wine and fruit growers, who serve delicious home-grown produce in their farm shops and seasonally open ‘Rädlewirtschaften’.

-As soon as it gets warmer outside and the days get longer, there’s plenty going on in Lindau again.
-The ‘Rund Um’, the long-distance night regatta around Lake Constance, attracts numerous sailors to the mass start in Lindau harbour on 19th June 2025.
-At the ‘Komm & See’ winegrowers’ festival on 4th and 5th July 2025, people will move from one winegrower to the next, sit together among the vines and take in a whole lot of the Lake Constance lifestyle.
-The children’s festival on 30th July 2025 is a firmly rooted tradition for the people of Lindau and puts the whole town in a festive mood.
-And from 5th September to 7th September, it’s ‘O’zapft’ at the Lindau Oktoberfest.
+When the weather gets warmer and the days get longer, there is plenty going on outdoors in Lindau again.
+The ‘Rund Um’, the long-distance night regatta around Lake Constance, attracts numerous sailors to this year’s 75th anniversary celebration.
+This year, the event will take place from 4 to 6 June.
+Another 75th anniversary will be celebrated this year by the Nobel Laureate Meeting.
+Several hundred young scientists from all over the world will gather in Lindau from 28 June to 3 July.
+At the ‘Komm & See’ wine festival on 3 and 4 July, visitors can wander from one winegrower to the next, sit together among the vines and soak up the Lake Constance lifestyle.
+The children’s festival on 29 July is a deeply rooted tradition for the people of Lindau and puts the whole town in a festive mood.
+And from 4 to 6 September, the Lindau Oktoberfest will be ‘O’zapft’.

 Press contact